truenas/middleware/docs/userguide/index.rst

  F2 FreeBSD
  Boot: F1

-**NOTE:** if a previously working FreeNAS® system hangs after a FreeNAS® upgrade, check to see if there is a BIOS/BMC firmware upgrade available as that may fix the issue.
+.. note:: if a previously working FreeNAS® system hangs after a FreeNAS® upgrade, check to see if there is a BIOS/BMC firmware upgrade available as that may fix the issue.

 If the upgrade completely fails, don't panic.
 The data is still on your disks and you still have a copy of your saved configuration.
 You can always: